MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-copilot-to-analyze-desktopflow-activity.md

 The latest advancements in **AI** provide us with unprecedented opportunities to explore new automation health monitoring use-cases that could include anything from simple data exploration to anomaly detection smart recommendations and even self-healing bots.

-With the **Copilot in desktop flow activity (preview)** we're making the first step towards a new direction, allowing you to **democratize access to insights** by simply asking the Copilot desktop flow activity-specific questions using natural language.
+With **Copilot now able to analyze desktop flow activity (preview)** we're making the first step in a new direction, allowing you to **democratize access to insights** by simply asking copilot desktop flow activity-specific questions using natural language.

 > [!IMPORTANT]
 >